GraemeMalcolm/data-engineer/Instructions/Labs/04-Analyze-files-with-Spark.md

 ### View files in the data lake

-1. After the script has completed, in the Azure portal, go to the **dp000-*xxxxxxx*** resource group that it created, and select your Synapse workspace,
+1. After the script has completed, in the Azure portal, go to the **dp000-*xxxxxxx*** resource group that it created, and select your Synapse workspace.
 2. In the **Overview** page for your Synapse workspace, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab; signing in if prompted.
 3. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio that you'll use to manage resources and perform data analytics tasks.
 4. On the **Data** page, view the **Linked** tab and verify that your workspace includes a link to your Azure Data Lake Storage Gen2 storage account, which should have a name similar to **synapse*xxxxxxx* (Primary - datalake*xxxxxxx*)**.